James Edvin Johnson II

 Providing legal representation in the greater Bradenton, Florida area.

 The hiring of an attorney for assistance with probate administrations, trust administrations, estate planning, Medicaid for skilled nursing, and other legal issues is an important decision that should not be based solely on advertisements.
 Before you decide, ask us to send you written information about our qualifications and experience.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for individual advice regarding your own situation.
-Simply contacting Greene Hamrick Quinlan & Schermer, P.A. will not establish an attorney-client relationship.
+Simply contacting Greene Hamrick Schermer & Johnson, P.A. will not establish an attorney-client relationship.
 Please do not send any confidential information to us until a formal attorney-client relationship has been established.